AnkitBhalerao/Predictions/README.md

 # Predictions
-Predictions and Insights using R and Machine Learning GNU free for any one to use and reuse.
+Predictions and Insights using R and Machine Learning.
+GNU free for any one to use and reuse.